How has Education in the Middle East and North Africa evolved to keep up with progressive digital and regulatory requirements of the times?

 John previously worked with the international arbitration practices of King & Spalding and Freshfields in Paris, and Skadden, Arps in London.
 He has served with the United Nations Compensation Commission in Geneva.
-He is listed in the Who’s Who of International Commercial Arbitration, the Who’s Who of Construction, and the Euromoney Guide to Leading Commercial Arbitration Experts.
+He is listed in the Legal 500 Arbitration Powerlist, the Who’s Who of International Commercial Arbitration and the Euromoney Guide to Leading Commercial Arbitration Experts.

 John holds degrees from the National University of Ireland, and an LLM from the University of Amsterdam.
 He has also studied at the University of Modena, Italy.
 He is admitted to practice in England & Wales and the Republic of Ireland.